FRC4564/Xbox/README.md

     joy.close()                   #Cleanup before exit

+Note:
-Note: Run with sudo privileges to allow xboxdrv necessary access to USB device
+Running with sudo privileges to allow xboxdrv necessary control over USB devices.
+If you want, you can provide your user account with the proper access, so you needn't use sudo.

+First, add your user to the root group.
+Here's how to do this for the user ‘pi’

+    sudo usermod -a -G root pi

+Create a permissions file using the nano text editor.

+    sudo nano /etc/udev/rules.d/55-permissions-uinput.rules

+Enter the following rule and save your entry.

+    KERNEL=="uinput", MODE="0660", GROUP="root"